 Initially staged at SummerWorks in 2015, Erin Shields’ Beautiful Man features Jennifer, Sophie, and Pam (Ashley Bottling, Mayko Nguyen, and Sophía Rodríguez), who perch on stools facing the audience.
 They chat about their favourite show featuring a woman detective who investigates violent crimes targeting beautiful young men.
 They gush over her darker side – she’s […]

 Before we announce the winners of the 2018 MyEntWorld Critics’ Pick Awards, we’re proud to present our annual Nominee Interview Series.
 Theatre artist and educator Janelle Hanna is well known to Toronto Fringe audiences, where she’s appeared in a half dozen shows, including her own subversive solo clown show, Bad Baby Presents: Rules Control The Fun.
-But her turn […]
+But […]

 Before we announce the winners of the 2018 MyEntWorld Critics’ Pick Awards, we’re proud to present our annual Nominee Interview Series.
 Jani Lauzon has for more than three decades cultivated a career in storytelling that utilizes myriad artistic practices and disciplines.
-She’s been an actor on stage (from Stratford to the National Arts Centre) and on screen […]
+She’s been an actor on stage (from Stratford to the National Arts Centre) and on […]

 Two shows that had smaller stage runs when they first debuted are back in Toronto, with more room to breathe.
 At Factory Theatre, Bears is back, after a far too brief run (just ten shows) at the Theatre Centre last spring.
 Created out west by Aboriginal Performing Arts and Punctuate!
 Theatre (whose Matthew MacKenzie both […]